Online Search with Predictions: Pareto-optimal Algorithm and its Applications in Energy Markets: Pareto-optimal Algorithms with prediction for -search

+We first compare the trade-off between consistency and robustness for $k$-max search with similar results in~\cite{sun2021} for $1$-max and one-way trading problems in Figure~\ref{fig:pareto-boundary}.
+In particular, we illustrate the Pareto boundaries of the consistency and robustness in one-way trading and the $k$-max search problem for four different values of $k$.
+For all problems, there exists a strong consistency-robustness trade-off.
+As the consistency improves from $\alpha^{(k)}_*$ (i.e., the optimal worst-case competitive ratio) to the best possible ratio $1$, the robustness degrades from $\alpha^{(k)}_*$ to the worst possible ratio $\theta$.
+In addition, as the total number of budget $k$ increases, the Pareto boundary of $k$-max search improves towards that of the one-way trading.
+This is because a large value of $k$ gives more flexibility in online decision-making to hedge the worst-case risk while using ML predictions.

-We next sketch the key ideas in the design and analysis of $\ota_{\phi}$ and defer the full proof to Appendix.
-Recall that in the worst-case optimized algorithm, the threshold divides the uncertainty range $[\pmin,\pmax]$ to $k+1$ intervals and the worst-case ratio $\alpha_i$ of interval $i\in[k+1]$ is captured by Equation~\ref{eq:ratio-region}.
-The algorithm adopts a balancing rule by letting $\alpha_i = \alpha, \forall i\in[k+1]$ to achieve the optimal competitive ratio.
-In the learning-augmented algorithm, we aim to leverage the prediction $P$ to achieve unbalanced ratios. \paragraph{Sketch proof of Theorem~\ref{thm:k-max}.} Our high-level idea is to prioritize the selection decisions for the intervals neighbouring the prediction $P$ by designing the thresholds (i.e., $\{c_i\}_{i=j^*+1}^{i^*}$) to attain good consistency, and just guarantee robustness in above-prediction (i.e., $\{r_i\}_{i=i^*+1}^{k}$) and below-prediction (i.e., $\{z_i\}_{i\in[j^*]}$) intervals.
-In particular, we design the thresholds $\{c_i\}_{i=j^*+1}^{i^*}$ by letting $\alpha_i \le \eta$ to ensure consistency.
+We next sketch the key ideas in the design and analysis of $\ota_{\phi}$ and defer the full proof of Theorem~\ref{thm:k-max} to Appendix~\ref{app:k-max}.
+Recall that in the worst-case optimized algorithm, the threshold divides the uncertainty range $[\pmin,\pmax]$ to $k+1$ intervals and the worst-case ratio $\alpha^{(k)}_i, i\in[k+1]$ is captured by Equation~\eqref{eq:ratio-region}.
+The algorithm adopts a balancing rule by letting $\alpha^{(k)}_i = \alpha^{(k)}_*, \forall i\in[k+1]$ to achieve the optimal competitive ratio.
+In the learning-augmented algorithm, we aim to leverage the prediction $P$ to achieve unbalanced ratios as shown in Equation~\eqref{eq:target}.

+Our high-level idea is to prioritize the trading decisions for the intervals neighbouring the prediction $P$ by designing the thresholds (i.e., $\{c_i\}_{i=j^*+1}^{i^*}$) to attain good consistency, and just guarantee robustness in above-prediction (i.e., $\{r_i\}_{i=i^*+1}^{k}$) and below-prediction (i.e., $\{z_i\}_{i\in[j^*]}$) intervals.
+In particular, we design the thresholds $\{c_i\}_{i=j^*+1}^{i^*}$ by letting $\alpha^{(k)}_i \le \eta$ to ensure consistency.
 The key challenge is to simultaneously ensure the robustness of below-prediction and above-prediction intervals (that are illustrated by shaded pink areas in Figure~\ref{fig:threshold}).
-In the design, we have two key observations that are summarized in Propositions~\ref{pro:end} and~\ref{pro:beg}. \begin{pro} If $\alpha_{i^*+1}(\phi) \le \gamma$ for a given $i^* < k$, and
+In the design, we have two key observations that are summarized in Propositions~\ref{pro:end} and~\ref{pro:beg}. \begin{pro} Given $j \in [k-1]$, if the thresholds after $j$ are